Spatial preferential attachment networks: Power laws and clustering coefficients: The model

 \section{The model}

 Write $\T_1$ for the one-dimensional torus of length 1 represented as $\R/\Z$ endowed with the usual distance.
-Let $\X$ denote a Poisson point process of unit intensity on $\T_1\times (0,\infty)$.
-A point $\x=(x,s)$ in $\X$ is a vertex $\x$, born at time $s$ and placed at position $x$.
+Let $\X$ denote a Poisson point process of unit intensity on $\T_1\times(0,\infty)$.
+A point $\mathbf{x} =(x,s)$ in $\X$ is a vertex $\mathbf{x}$, born at time~$s$ and placed at position $x$.
+Observe that, almost surely, two points of $\X$ neither have the same birth time nor the same position.
 We say that $(x,s)$ is \emph{older} than $(y,t)$ if $s<t$.
 An edge is always oriented from the younger to the older vertex.
-Observe that, almost surely, two points of $\X$ neither have the same birth time nor the same position.
-For $t> 0$, write $\X_t$ for $\X\cap(\T_1\times [0,t))$, the set of vertices already born at time $t$.
-We construct a growing graph $(G_t)_{t>0}$, starting from the empty graph, and adding successively the vertices in $\X$ when they are born (so that the vertex set of $G_t$ is $\X_t$), and connecting them to some of the older vertices.
+For $t> 0$, write $\X_t$ for $\X\cap(\T_1\times[0,t])$, the set of vertices already born at time $t$.
+We construct a growing sequence of graphs $(G_t)_{t>0}$, starting from the empty graph, and adding successively the vertices in $\X$ when they are born (so that the vertex set of $G_t$ is $\X_t$), and connecting them to some of the older vertices.
 The rule is as follows: